vrchat-community/creator-docs/Docs/docs/worlds/udon/video-players/www-whitelist.md

 :::

-The following services are on the video player whitelist.
+The following services are on the video player allowlist.

 If a service is not on this list, it will not play unless "Allow Untrusted URLs" is checked in Settings.